Veterinary Assistant Full Job Market

 Some facilities are open 24/7, so night and weekend schedules are also an option if that works better for you.

 Keep in mind, too, that working as a veterinary assistant (and gaining priceless real-world experience) is a great first step on a lifelong career path towards becoming a veterinarian or vet technician.
 Veterinary assistant training is also a huge plus if you want to do rescue or volunteer work.
 (And achieve your pet sainthood.)

 Of course, salaries vary by employer, geographic location, and experience.
-But the U.S. Department of Labor estimates the median annual wage for veterinary assistants is $27,540.
-(So how much does a vet assistant make an hour?
-The median salary works out to $13.24 hourly.)
-The lowest 10 percent of veterinary assistants earn less than $19,950 annually while the highest 10 percent earn nearly $39,000 per year.
+But the Bureau of Labor Statistics estimates the median annual wage for veterinary assistants is $21,000.
+The lowest 10 percent of veterinary assistants earn less than $21,100 annually while the highest 10 percent earn nearly $39,000 per year.*

 Besides steady pay, you may also qualify for invaluable healthcare benefits.

 Becoming a veterinary assistant is a great career choice.
 And it’s getting even better because it’s one of the fastest growing industries in the country.
 Tons of opportunities exist right now nationwide because, as you probably know, people are pet crazy!
-Pet owners in the U.S. spent nearly $70 billion on their pets in the last year, ensuring ongoing need for well-trained veterinary assistants.
-In fact, the U.S. Department of Labor estimates that the demand for veterinary assistants will grow 19% by 2028.
-That’s 17,600 new jobs you can take your pick of in the coming years.
+Pet owners in the U.S. spent nearly $100 billion on their pets in 2019 with an expected 4% increase in 2020, ensuring ongoing need for well-trained veterinary assistants.
+In fact, the BLS estimates that the demand for veterinary assistants will grow 19% over the next 10 years.*